callicoder/spring-webflux-reactive-rest-api-demo/Readme.md

 ## Running integration tests

 The project also contains integration tests for all the Rest APIs.
-You can run the integration tests by going to the root directory of the project typing `mvn test` in the terminal.
+For running the integration tests, go to the root directory of the project and type `mvn test` in your terminal.